-Eternally grateful that I am His child.
+Eternally grateful that I am filled with His Spirit,

 Linda